 While some early research has highlighted possible factors like genes that may predispose certain individuals to cancer development or possible exposures in some common medical procedures, these are very preliminary correlations and should not be considered as indisputable fact.

-The top risk factors you should be aware of and learn more about include contact with asbestos, age, and gender.
+The top risk factors you should be aware of and learn more about include contact with asbestos, smoking, age, and gender.

 Over time, it was discovered that asbestos fibers flying through the air were being inhaled into the lungs of those in the close vicinity of the work area.
 The fibers then stay there in the body and cause damage to the cells which results in Mesothelioma, or lung cancer.